cliqueengagements/AI-Data_Usage_In_Justice_System/README.md

 PROJECT NAME: AI Data Usage In The Justice System

-Run the RF_Prison.py to make it work
+Note to self: Run the RF_Prison.py to make it work

 Abstract